Effective January 1, 2023

 - Offer, maintain, and improve online Services: To monitor the performance of the Services, improve the Services, ensure the security of the Services, and personalize your experience.

 - Comply with legal and regulatory obligations: To comply with our legal and regulatory requirements or in connection with inquiries from regulators, law enforcement agencies, or parties involved in litigation.
-We may also use your information to establish, protect, or exercise our legal rights; as required to enforce contracts; defend against legal claims or demands; detect, investigate, prevent, or take action against illegal activities, fraud, or situations involving potential threats to the rights, property, or personal safety of any person.
+We may also use your information to establish, protect, or exercise our legal rights; as required to enforce contracts; to defend against legal claims or demands; detect, investigate, prevent, or take action against illegal activities, fraud, or situations involving potential threats to the rights, property, or personal safety of any person.

 C. How Constellation Shares Information